 Establish Clear and Consistent Policies

-In addition, employers must ensure that any workplace policies that restrict political speech are carefully drafted and enforced so as not to run afoul of employee rights under the NLRA.
+In addition, employers must ensure that any workplace policies restricting political speech are carefully drafted and enforced to avoid infringing on employee rights under the NLRA.
 Specifically, employer policies may not restrict an employee’s ability to discuss issues related to the terms and conditions of employment.

-Regardless of an employer’s policy, it is imperative that employers apply the policy consistently to avoid inadvertently discriminating against employees.
+Regardless of an employer’s policy, employers must apply the policy consistently to avoid inadvertently discriminating against employees.
 For example, if an employer prohibits employees from displaying political symbols in the office, they should enforce that policy against all employees regardless of their political beliefs.

 Train Employees and Managers